-Don't own any fitness equipment (or don't have the room for it)?
+Don’t own any fitness equipment (or don’t have the room for it)?
 No problem.
 You can still get a great workout just by using your own bodyweight.
-Search for workouts on those services above that are "no equipment," or try these fitness expert-approved home workouts that don't require a piece of equipment.
+Search for workouts on those services above that are “no equipment,” or try these fitness expert-approved home workouts that don’t require a piece of equipment.
+You can even workout right from your bed.
 (If you prefer, you can also check out our workout ideas using stuff you likely already have around the house.)

 The Simple Six Workout